RussOakham/Avengers-Snap/README.md

 ## Project overview

-'Avengers Snap' is na interactive card matching game themed around Marvels Avengers.
+'Avengers Snap' is an interactive card matching game themed around Marvels Avengers.

 The game is created to engage and entertain users of all ages, especially those who enjoy Marvels comic and cinematic universe.
 It has been designed to be immersive and stimulating to users, via interactive elements such as animations and sound cues.
 The game is easy to play, but offers various difficulty lessions for prolonged user engagement.